-Savvy job seekers include a customized cover letter for every job application.
+Smart job seekers include a customized cover letter for every job application.
 Writing one, even when they are not mandatory, allows you to show off your communication skills and your willingness to go the extra mile.
-Additionally, writing a cover letter gives you the opportunity to draw direct connections between your skills and experience and the requirements of the role.
+Additionally, writing a cover letter will enable you to draw direct connections between your skills and experience and the requirements of the role.
 A cover letter is optional only if the job ad explicitly states not to include one with your application.

 Can I include my cover letter in the body of an email?